 DINA GOLDSTEIN b.
 1969 Tel Aviv, Israel

-Dina is a photographer and Pop Surrealist with a background in editorial/documentary photography.
-For Dina photography is intended not to produce an aesthetic that echoes current beauty standards, but to evoke and wrest feelings of shame, anger, shock and empathy from the observer so as to inspire insight into the human condition.
+Dina is a photographer and Pop Surrealist with a background in editorial and documentary photography.
+For Dina photography is intended not to produce an aesthetic that echoes current beauty standards, but to evoke and wrest feelings of shame, anger, shock and empathy from the observer as to inspire insight into the human condition.
 Dina independently produces large scale tableau photographic series that are philosophical, satirical, technical and visually stunning.

 Dina's experience as a documentary photographer complements her conceptual series — they inform each other technically and creatively.
 From her more candid work, she has learned that spontaneity and a lack of control are sources of inspiration.
 This has inspired trust in her instincts to nurture the most fleeting of concepts.
 For example, Fallen Princesses series was born in 2007 out of deep personal pain, when she raged against the “happily ever after” motif we are spoon fed since childhood.
-The series created metaphor out of the myths of fairy tales, forcing the viewer to contemplate real life: cancer, failed dreams, obesity, war, pollution, ocean degradation, the extinction of indigenous cultures and the fallacy of chasing eternal youth.
-By embracing the textures and colors created by Walt Disney, which built a multi-billion dollar empire exploiting these fairy tales, Fallen Princesses exposed the consumerism that has negated the morality of these ancient parables.
-It also begged the question, “how do we define the concept of ‘good’ and how do we live a ‘good’ life?”
+The series creates metaphor out of the myths of fairy tales, forcing the viewer to contemplate real life: failed dreams, addiction, obesity, Cancer, the extinction of indigenous culture, pollution, war and the fallacy of chasing eternal youth.
+By embracing the textures and colors created by Walt Disney, which built a multi-billion dollar empire exploiting these fairy tales, Fallen Princesses exposes the consumerism that has negated the morality of these ancient parables.
+It also begs the question, "How do we define the concept of ‘good’? and how do we live a ‘good’ life?”

-Dina's most recent work is a sequential narrative that plays out in a ten piece series, titled In The Dollhouse.
-It too has sparked an international response.
-This time she has taken on one of the most powerful symbols of Western culture: Barbie and Ken, the beloved and idealized American couple.
+Dina's second large scale project, In The Dollhouse, 2012 plays out in a 10 part sequential narrative, photographed in a custom built adult sized dollhouse.
+This time Dina takes on one of the most powerful symbols of Western culture: Barbie and Ken, the beloved and idealized American couple.
 More than any other childhood construct, Barbie represents the concept that `Beauty´ is the apex trait and is necessary to attain power and happiness.
 Her co-star Ken, who has been trapped in an imposed marriage for over three decades, discovers his authentic self and finally expresses his individuality.
 Barbie´s fate is grim in Goldstein´s hands, as she breaks down and confronts her own value and fleeting relevance.

-Dina lives in Vancouver with her filmmaker husband, Jonas Quastel, and her two young daughters, Jordan and Zoe.
+Dina lives in Vancouver with her filmmaker husband, Jonas Quastel, her two young daughters, Jordan and Zoe, and their dog Taco.